 The exchange rate of a country’s currency is relative, and expressed in comparison with the currencies of other countries.
 Of course, the exchange rate changes will affect the trading activities of both countries.
 A stronger exchange rate will cause the country’s export value to be more expensive, and imports from other countries are cheaper, and vice versa.
 Here are 6 factors that can affect the movement of currency exchange rates between 2 countries:

 1. Differences in inflation rate between 2 countries

 A country with a consistently low inflation rate will have a stronger currency exchange rate than a higher inflation country.
 The purchasing power of the currency is relatively larger than other countries.
 At the end of the 20th century, countries with low inflation rates were Japan, Germany and Switzerland, while the United States and Canada followed later.
-Currency exchange rates of countries with higher inflation will be depreciated compared to their trading partner countries.
+Currency exchange rates of countries with higher inflation will be depreciate compare to their trading partner countries.

 2. Differences in interest rates between 2 countries

-Interest rates, inflation and exchange rates are closely linked.
+Interest rates, inflation and exchange rates are closely link.
 By changing the interest rate, a country’s central bank can affect inflation and currency exchange rates.
 Higher interest rates will cause the country’s currency demand to increase.
 Domestic and foreign investors will be attracted by a bigger return.
 But if inflation returns high, investors will come out until the central bank raises interest rates again.
 Conversely, if the central bank lowered interest rates it will tend to weaken the exchange rate of the country’s currency.

 3. Trade balance